Cart 0

 As smart and comic as it is gloriously exuberant, Carlene Bauer’s Girls They Write Songs About takes a timeless story and turns it into a pulsing, wrecking, clear-eyed tale of two women reckoning with the loss of the friendship that helped define them, and the countless ways all the women they’ve known have made them who they are.

-Get Girls They Write Songs About by at the best price and quality guranteed only at Werezi Africa largest book ecommerce store.
+Get Girls They Write Songs About by at the best price and quality guaranteed only at Werezi Africa's largest book ecommerce store.
 The book was published by St Martins Pr and it has pages.
-Enjoy Shopping Best Offers & Deals on books Online from Werezi - Receive at your doorstep - Fast Delivery - Secure mode of Payment

 Mind, Body, & Spirit